kakuking/ParkPP/README.md

 3. More complex materials 🎨
 4. Area Lights 🏮
 5. Physics and collisions 🎯
-6. Maybe moving from GLFW to SDL or SFML (for audio capabilities) 👨‍🔬

 ## To build -
 ### Windows (with MSBuild) -